AdiNarendra98/Papers-on-Vision/Re-Implementations/08.FaceNet-A Unified Embedding for Face Recognition and Clustering/FaceNet(PyTorch)/README.md

-# Facenet for face verification using pytorch
+# FaceNet: A Unified Embedding for Face Recognition and Clustering
-- Pytorch implementation of the paper: "FaceNet: A Unified Embedding for Face Recognition and Clustering".
+- This is a **Pytorch** implementation of the paper [**FaceNet: A Unified Embedding for Face Recognition and Clustering**](https://arxiv.org/abs/1503.03832)
-- Training of network is done using triplet loss.
+- Training of network is done using **triplet loss**.
-- This work is modified in some functionality from the original work by [Taebong Moon](https://github.com/tbmoon/facenet) and then retrained for the purpose of completing my BS degree.
-The full report can be found at this folder: [full-and-paper-report](https://github.com/khrlimam/skripsi/raw/master/pdfs)
+- This work is modified in some functionality from the original work by [Taebong Moon](https://github.com/tbmoon/facenet) and then retrained for the purpose of completing this work.
-- To use the pretrained model please refer to this repo: https://github.com/khrlimam/res-facenet
-- If you wish to try the demo app please clone this repo and follow the installation instruction: https://github.com/khrlimam/demo-facenet

 # How to train/validate model
 - Download vggface2 (for training) and lfw (for validation) datasets.